functional-sc/functional-sc-website-2024/fpsc-website-graph/pages/Knowledge Graph Sharing.md

 	-
 - ![Knowledge_Graph.jpeg](../assets/Knowledge_Graph_1729645672029_0.jpeg)
 -
-- It happens to be written in [[Clojure]], runs an edited [BlueTeaFrog Theme](https://github.com/blueteafrog/logseq-oxfordblue-theme) and supports many features as outlined in [[Content Creation]] Guidelines.
+- It happens to be written in [[ClojureScript]], runs an edited [BlueTeaFrog Theme](https://github.com/blueteafrog/logseq-oxfordblue-theme) and supports many features as outlined in [[Content Creation]] Guidelines.
 -
 - We love that Logseq is:
 	- • local first